automl/DEHB/README.md

-  author    = {N. Awad and N. Mallik and F. Hutter}, title     = {{DEHB}: Evolutionary Hyberband for Scalable, Robust and Efficient Hyperparameter Optimization}, pages     = {2147--2153}, title     = {Proceedings of the Thirtieth International Joint Conference on
+  author    = {N. Awad and N. Mallik and F. Hutter}, title     = {{DEHB}: Evolutionary Hyberband for Scalable, Robust and Efficient Hyperparameter Optimization}, pages     = {2147--2153}, booktitle = {Proceedings of the Thirtieth International Joint Conference on
-               Artificial Intelligence, {IJCAI-21}},
-  booktitle = {Proceedings of the Thirtieth International Joint Conference on
                Artificial Intelligence, {IJCAI-21}},
   publisher = {ijcai.org},